On the sum of two integral squares in certain quadratic fields: Introduction

 Recently Harari (in \cite{Ha08}) proved that the Brauer-Manin obstruction to the existence of an integral point is the only obstruction for an integral model of a principal homogenous space of tori.
 However, the Brauer group is infinite.
 One cannot use these results to determine the existence of integral points on a specific example.
 Fei Xu and the author gave another proof of the result in \cite{WX} and \cite{WX2}.
 In this paper we apply the method in \cite{WX} for the sum of two squares over quadratic fields.

-It should be pointed out that the method in \cite{WX} only produces the idelic class groups of $F(\sqrt{-1})$ for solving the problem of sum of two squares.
-And these idelic class groups are not unique.
-In order to get the explicit conditions for the sum of two squares, one needs further to construct the explicit abelian extensions of $F(\sqrt{-1})$ corresponding to the idelic class groups by the class field theory.
-Such explicit construction is a wide open problem (Hilbert's 12-th problem) in general but ad hoc methods.
+It should be pointed out that the method in \cite{WX} only produces the idelic class groups of $F(\sqrt{-1})$ for solving the problem of sum of two squares, where these idelic class groups are not unique.
+In other word, the finite subgroups of the Brauer group for testing the existence of the integral points are not unique.
+In order to get the explicit conditions for the sum of two squares, one needs further to construct the explicit abelian extensions of $F(\sqrt{-1})$ corresponding to the idelic class groups by class field theory.
+Such explicit construction is a wide open problem (Hilbert's 12-th problem) in general but ad hoc methods exist.

 Notation and terminology are standard if not explained.
 Let $F$ be a number field, $\frak o_F$ the ring of integers of $F$, $\Omega_F$ the set of all primes in $F$ and $\infty$ the set of all infinite primes in $F$.
 For simplicity, we write $\frak p<\infty$ for $\frak p\in \Omega_F\setminus \infty$.
 Let $F_\frak p$ be the completion of $F$ at $\frak p$ and $\frak o_{F_\frak p}$ be the local completion of $\frak o_F$ at $\frak p$ for each $\frak p\in \Omega_F$.
 Write $\frak o_{F_\frak p}=F_\frak p$ for $\frak p\in \infty$.
 We also denote the adele ring (resp. the idele ring) of $F$ by $\Bbb A_F$ (resp. $\Bbb I_F$).